hpcaitech/EnergonAI/examples/bloom/README.md

  --random_model_size:(str) size of random init model,["560m", "7b1", "175b"],default="560m"

 Once use [--random_init True], the [--random_model_size] option will be used.
+Name is also required while using[--random_init True], for getting tokenizer.
 ```

 While the service is running, send `POST` requests to https://[ip]:[port]/generation